Anna050689/Human_Resources_Manager/documentation/Sortware_Requirements_Specification.md

 *Main scenario:*

 * User clicks the right icon in the column "Actions" of the employee's row;
-* Application displays confirmation message "Please confirm removing the record";
+* Application displays confirmation message "Please confirm deleting the record";
-* The user presses button "Yes" and confirms the removal of the employee;
+* The user presses button "Yes" and confirms the removal of the employee's record;
 * Record is deleted from database;
 * If employee's record is successfully deleted, then total list of employees without deleted records is displaying.